Characters: Baldurs Gate Friends

 No!
 Put down your weapons, this is not neccessary!

 A mage with a self-proclaimed 'interest' in the Bhaalspawn, Melissan has spent several years wandering Tethyr and the southern lands.
 She's apparently been shepherding the southern Bhaalspawn and helping them come into their own.
 She plays a fairly major role as the mentor/main questgiver of Throne of Bhaal

 , and guides you in defeating the Five-Bad Band

 that has united to kill all their lesser siblings.
 She's also the game's Big Bad in disguise, but she's got a listing on the villain page for tropes involving her true colours.

-- Actual Pacifist: Usually espouses peaceful solutions to conflicts and gets rather resigned over the concept of CHARNAME having to solve all your mutual problems with violence.
+- Actual Pacifist: Usually espouses peaceful solutions to conflicts; they never pan out, and she gets rather resigned to CHARNAME having to solve all your mutual problems with violence.